 With double the chips, Milk Chocolate and Peanut Butter Chip cookies are slightly crisp around the edges and chewy in the middle.

-Baking cookies is a requirement on snow days.
-Well, not really, but it should be!
+Baking cookies is a necessity on snow days.
 I love the aroma of freshly baked cookies wafting through the house.
 The idea of dunking the warm cookies in a glass of milk sounds like a perfect snow day!

 Baked up extra large, these cookies will definitely cure your chocolate and peanut butter cravings.
 Crispy around the edges and chewy in the middle, these cookies deliver the perfect cookie bite.

 - 1 cup unsalted butter cold and cubed

 - 1 cup dark brown sugar lightly packed

 - ½ cup turbinado sugar